PHYS3888/Tutorial_Criticality/README.md

 ![Forest-fire simulation](img/explorableForestFire.png)

-One of the originators of the idea of self-organized criticality, Per Bak, developed a forest-fire model defined on a 2-dimensional spatial grid.
+One of the originators of the idea of self-organized criticality, Per Bak, developed a forest-fire model defined on a two-dimensional spatial grid.

-Initially, each site is randomly assigned to be a tree, a burning tree, or empty.
+Initially, each site is randomly assigned to be a tree (:green_square:), a burning tree (:red_square:), or empty (:black_large_square:).
 The system is then updated (in parallel) according to the following rules:

 1. _Death_: A burning tree becomes an empty site in the next time-step;